DaniyalAhmad7/C--Basic-Projects/Login-Registration-System/README.md

 This C++ program implements a simple Signup and Registration system.
 It allows users to sign up with personal details, log in with a username and password, and displays all registered users' information (for admin purposes).
 The user data is stored in a text file (`users.txt`) in CSV format.

+**Note**: Before running the program, ensure that a `users.txt` file exists in the same directory.
+This file will be used to store and retrieve user data during signup and login.

 ## Table of Contents

 1. [Code Explanation](#code-explanation)